 Both versions allow for two players, however players must alternate turns and there are no opportunities for co-op play.
 The game is often regarded as a crude early entry into the 2D brawler genre and was a modest commercial success upon release.
 My Hero also enjoys the novelty of being available on the secondary Sega Card format for the Master System.

 A brief opening scene shows our bowtied Hero and his girlfriend assaulted by oncoming bandits, resulting in a kidnapping for the girl and ample side scrolling action motivation for the boy.

 Gameplay consists of the player utilizing crouching and jumping kicks, along with a forward punch, to move the protagonist onward past enemies and obstacles.
 Henchmen will approach from both the left and right sides of the screen, often brandishing weapons.
-Individual stages scroll between cityscapes that feature greater numbers of enemies, including bottles from windows, to platform heavy segments with less enemies but other obstacles including flinging bombs, charging pigs and fire pits.
+Individual stages scroll between cityscapes that feature large numbers of enemies, including bottle and knife throwers, to platform heavy segments with less opponents but a unique set obstacles including flinging bombs, charging pigs and fire pits.

 At the end of each stage a boss battle occurs against your assailant under a sunset backdrop, 10 hit points apiece.
 After defeat the deviant will take your girlfriend once again and the next stage begins.
 New stages introduce new foes, and there are three stages in total.

 The soundtrack for My Hero takes musical cues from Russian dance and traditional Hasidic Klezmer.
 It features a main theme that switches from C# minor to C# major every 8 measures.
 Additional themes are present during boss battles and story sequences.

 Ported to the Sega Master System

 My Hero holds a distinction as being one of the few titles released in the secondary Sega Card format, and it has the box art to prove it.